 For dogs that are calm in all situations, this might not be a problem.
 But for excitable canines or those that pull, a collar (such as the popular leather collar style) can be an injury waiting to happen.

 Harnesses, on the other hand, spread the force of pulling across your dog's chest and shoulders rather than concentrating it on the neck.
-This can prevent back injuries and stop your dog choking himself on a walk.
+This can prevent back injuries and stop your pooch choking himself on a dog walk.

 A harness can also give you more control over your dog's behavior without worrying about hurting your dog's neck.
 This is especially true of front-clip harnesses.